-- In some cases, the foreign object is close enough to the anus that it can be removed in the emergency department.
-Doctors know of many tricks to help them with this.
-One of the big problems with trying to remove rectal foreign bodies is that there is a strong degree of suction between the object and the walls of the rectum.
+In some cases, the object is close enough to the anus that it can be removed in the emergency department.
+One of the big problems with trying to remove an object from the rectum, is that there is a strong suction between the object and the rectum walls.

-- Sometimes a tube is passed between the object and the wall of the rectum to try to equalize the pressure as the object is removed.
+- Sometimes the doctor will pass a tube between the object and the wall of the rectum to try to equalize the pressure as the object is removed.
 This is uncomfortable, and you will be sedated for this procedure.

-- If you have evidence of infection in the abdomen, or a hole in the bowel, or heavy bleeding from the anus, you may need emergency surgery.
-In this case, you would be admitted to the hospital.
+- If there are signs of infection in the abdomen, a hole in the bowel, or heavy bleeding from the anus, you may need emergency surgery.

-- In all cases, after the foreign body has been removed, the doctor will want to perform an examination called a sigmoidoscopy.
-The doctor uses a long, narrow tube (about 16-18 inches long and a little less than an inch wide) to look inside the anus and rectum.
-This is done in order to be sure that there has not been any damage to the lining of the bowel, either from the initial insertion of the foreign body, or from attempts—both by the person at home and at the hospital—to remove the item.
+After the object has been removed, the doctor will perform an examination called a sigmoidoscopy, using a long, narrow tube (about 16-18 inches long and a little less than an inch wide) to look inside the anus and rectum.
+This is done to be sure there has not been any damage to the lining of the bowel, either from the initial insertion of the object or from attempts to remove it.

-- In the case of children, an examination should nearly always be performed under anesthesia.
+- With children, an examination should nearly always be performed under anesthesia.
 This is also true for uncooperative psychiatric patients.

-- People who are victims of sexual assault should have very careful examinations performed, to be absolutely sure that there has been no injury to the wall of the bowel.
-Depending upon the person, this may be best done under general anesthesia.
+- People who are victims of sexual assault should have a very careful examinations performed, to be certain there has been no injury to the wall of the bowel.
+This may be best done under general anesthesia.

 Next Steps - Follow-up

-Return to the doctor's office or emergency department if you develop these complications:
+Return to the doctor's office or emergency department if you develop any of these complications: